EE-C/levelthree/README.md

 **Level Three: Web3 Educational Case Studies** is a repository of open source case studies to be used in University modules and courses.
 It begins with a case study of the Decentralized Finance (DeFi) protocol [Aave](https://aave.com//).
 This project is funded by the [Aave Grants DAO](https://aavegrants.org/).
+Later it will expand to Decentralized Autonomous Organizations (DAOs), Non-Fungible Tokens (NFTs), and Layer 2 scaling solutions.

 ![196511438-a9649f8a-33b5-4554-b641-3def8899efd5_50](https://user-images.githubusercontent.com/84196983/196559053-6ecd017a-ad12-491b-b55d-beedb14ac3bc.png) ![Aave](https://user-images.githubusercontent.com/84196983/196648102-49b9c019-b7fe-4d31-b196-4b194ae96b04.png)